SS Tavolara Calcio: Rivalries

 Tavolara historically represents the city's second team, behind the more distinguished Olbia.
 The two clubs have no real rivalry, mainly due to their participation in different leagues.
 Olbia has the advantage in direct clashes (played in the leagues, Coppa Italia Dilettanti, Sardinian Cup, and a friendly), having won 7 times against Tavolara's 2.
-There are 3 draws, for a total of 12 matches between the two clubs.
+There are 4 draws (although Olbia won the final of the Torneo San Simplicio at penalties), for a total of 13 matches between the two clubs.
 The match generally receives the name "Derby di Olbia."